 (2) If located in special flood hazard areas (Zone A/AE) other than coastal high hazard areas, have flood openings in accordance with Section R322.2 of the Florida Building Code, Residential.

 (3) If located in coastal high hazard areas (Zone V/VE), are not located below elevated buildings and are not larger than 100 sq. ft.
+[DELETE (3) IF COMMUNITY HAS ONLY ZONE A/AE]

 (4) Are anchored to resist flotation, collapse or lateral movement resulting from flood loads.